 What is Bisphenol A?

-BPA is a chemical used in the manufacture of polycarbonate plastic or epoxy resins, which are used in some food packaging materials, such as the protective lining inside metal-based food and beverage cans, or in polycarbonate plastic containers for food and beverages, tableware, and other products used in everyday life.
-Polycarbonate plastic is clear, strong, lightweight, and resistant to heat and shattering.
+BPA is chemical component used in the manufacture of polycarbonate plastic or epoxy resins, which are used in some food packaging materials, such as the lining inside metal-based food and beverage cans, reusable plastic containers for food and beverages, tableware, and other products used in everyday life.

 How is BPA used?